felipevk/gis-roadmap-projects/vancouver-catch-basin-foliage/README.md

 # Week 1 – QGIS Basics

 Practiced core GIS concepts using QGIS.

+The goal is to identify catch basins with high nearby tree density as potential sites for higher maintenance needs due to clogging.

 ## What I Did
 - Installed QGIS and explored the interface